Student Entrepreneurship Fund

 • Monetary Feasibility: Is the requested funding appropriate for your venture goals?

-If you've received financial support from the fund, you must submit an interim and final report by the dates enumerated in the Student Entrepreneurship Fund Agreement.
+If you've received financial support from the fund, you are required to attend 3 meetings (a minimum combination of group programming and one-on-one advising) AND must submit a final report by the date enumerated in the Student Entrepreneurship Fund Agreement.

 • Results from any competition(s) or presentations

-• A completed [link] Expense Report, following the [link] Expense Report Instructions, of venture purchases to date
+• A completed Expense Report, following the Expense Report Instructions, of venture purchases to date - See Quick Links

 • Scans of all receipts indicated on the spreadsheet